Naviya-C/slashus/README.md

 > **This project is currently under active development.**

-The system architecture, services, and modules are being developed incrementally.
-More features and documentation will be added in future releases.
+The architecture, backend services, AI components, assessment system, and user experience are being developed incrementally.

+Features and architecture may evolve as development continues.

 ---

 ## 🔒 License

-This repository is a **private proprietary project** and is **NOT open-source**.
+This repository contains a **private proprietary project** and is **not open-source**.

-Unauthorized copying, distribution, modification, or commercial use of this software is strictly prohibited without explicit permission from the project owners.
+Unauthorized copying, distribution, modification, reproduction, or commercial use of this software is prohibited without explicit permission from the project owners.

 ---